The Code Market

 Private/proprietary Source Code Repositories

 These work differently than it is implemented now in Github or Bitbucket.
 The owner of the repository is the user who decides what level of metadata is publically accessible, and what is not.
 The owner also can delegate responsibility and access to other users or user groups, and roles and access groups logic is shared between code repository and project management functionality.
+However, license acquired user access is controlled by the license where licensee manages his own access keys, and the same goes for the contracted developer access where smart contract takes over access control duty.

 The so missing feature in existing private code repository services.
 It includes the following data and publication of each position is optional unless Licensing is enforced by Smart Contracts: